UnitTestBot/UTBotJava/docs/SettingsProperties.md

-# UnitTestBot Settings
+# UnitTestBot settings

-First, let's define the term "**settings**" as "**properties**" set.
+First, let's define "**settings**" as the set of "**properties**".
-Each property is of the form '_key=value_' and it may be represented as source code and as a plain text stored in a file.
+Each property is a _key=value_ pair, and it may be represented as source code or plain text stored in a file.
-Altogether, this set affects key aspects of UnitTestBot behavior.
+This property set affects the key aspects of UnitTestBot behavior.

-UnitTestBot works as following applications:
+UnitTestBot is available as
-- IntelliJ plugin
+- an IntelliJ IDEA plugin,
-- Continuous Integration tool (CI)
+- a continuous integration (CI) tool,
-- Command Line Interface (CLI)
+- a command-line interface (CLI).

-For all three types there are low-level _**core**_ settings but for plugin we also have per-project _**plugin-specific**_ settings.
+These three application types have low-level _**core**_ settings.
+The plugin also has per-project _**plugin-specific**_ settings.

 ## Core settings

-Core settings are being persisted in file located in **_settings file_** `{userHome}/.utbot/settings.properties`
+Core settings are persisted in the **_settings file_**: `{userHome}/.utbot/settings.properties`.
 This file is designed for reading only.

-All defaults for core settings are provided in source code (namely in `UtSettings.kt`) so the file itself may absent or exist with a few of the customized properties only, for example, file with just one line like `utBotGenerationTimeoutInMillis=15000` is valid and useful.
+The defaults for the core settings are provided in source code (namely in `UtSettings.kt`) so the file itself may be absent or exist with a few of the customized properties only.
+For example, a file with just one line like `utBotGenerationTimeoutInMillis=15000` is valid and useful.

 ##  Plugin-specific settings

-Plugin-specific settings are being persisted automatically by IDE (per-project!) in **plugin configuration file** `{projectDir}/.idea/utbot-settings.xml` and nobody is expected to edit this file manually.
+IDE persists the plugin-specific settings automatically (per project!) in the **plugin configuration file**: `{projectDir}/.idea/utbot-settings.xml`.
+Nobody is expected to edit this file manually.

-At the moment, these two kinds of settings (core and plugin-specific) have very small intersection (that means some keys of different levels control the same behavior aspects).
+At the moment, the core and plugin-specific settings have very small intersection (i.e. the keys of different levels control the same behavior aspects).
-In case of properties' intersection, Core settings should act as a provider of defaults for Plugin-specific settings.
+If they still intersect, the core settings should provide the defaults for the plugin-specific settings.
 As for now, this concept is partially implemented.

-## Categories of properties
+## Property categories

-Every newly added feature tends to be represented in settings as a subset of properties, and the question is the choice of proper "level".
-There are several categories of properties we have in practice:
+A developer usually represents the new feature settings as a subset of properties and has to choose the proper "level" for them.
+In practice, we have these property categories:

-- **Hardcoded directly as constants in sourcecode**
+- **Hardcoded directly as constants in source code**
-_It means one can build own build of plugin with different hardcoded preset._
+_One can build the plugin with their own hardcoded preset._
 - **Experimental or temporary**
-_Can disappear from the settings file or jump back to hardcoded constants.
-We do not expect these properties to be tweaked by end-user but still it's possible to specify them in settings file._
+_These properties can disappear from the settings file or jump back to the hardcoded constants.
+We do not expect the end user to change these properties, but it is still possible to specify them in the settings file._
 - **Engine-level tuning with reasonable defaults**
-_Designed for low-level tuning during contests etc._
+_Designed for low-level tuning during contests, etc._
-- **Rarely used, good to be tweaked once per PC**
+- **Rarely used, good to be changed once per PC**
 - **Project-level setup in IDE**
-_End-user can tweak them in **File** > **Settings** > **Tools** > **UnitTestBot**_
+_The end user can change them via **File** > **Settings** > **Tools** > **UnitTestBot**_.
 - **Small set of per-generation options**

-Thereby, some properties can be considered as public API while the rest is pretty "internal".
+Thereby, some properties can be considered as public API while the rest are pretty "internal".

-For end-user there are three places to tweak UnitTestBot behavior:
+The end user has three places to change UnitTestBot behavior:
-1. Settings file is PC-wide level to be read by all UnitTestBot instances across PC.
+1. Settings file, which is PC-wide — read by all the UnitTestBot instances across PC.
 For example, CLI and two different projects in IDE will re-use it.
-2. Plugin settings UI (**File** > **Settings** > **Tools** > **UnitTestBot**)
+2. Plugin settings UI (**File** > **Settings** > **Tools** > **UnitTestBot**).
-3. Controls in "Generate" dialog
+3. Controls in the **Generate Tests with UnitTestBot window** dialog.

-Properties from 2 and 3 are plugin-specific, and they are automatically persisted in `{projectDir}/.idea/utbot-settings.xml` (Note, only non-default values are stored here)
+Properties from the plugin settings UI and the dialog are plugin-specific, and they are automatically persisted in `{projectDir}/.idea/utbot-settings.xml`. _Note:_ only non-default values are stored here.

 ## Configuring UnitTestBot with auto-generated `settings.properties`

 Common users usually change UnitTestBot settings via UI:
 * in the **Generate Tests with UnitTestBot** dialog,
-* through **File** > **Settings** > **Tools** > **UnitTestBot**.
+* via **File** > **Settings** > **Tools** > **UnitTestBot**.

 Advanced users and contributors require advanced settings.